amcz/hysplit_metdata/README.md

 edit the era52arl.cfg file which is input into the era52arl program and remove the ustr column.
 Then the conversion program will not add the friction velocity to the ARL file.

 * edit the get_era5_cds.py so that USTR is not downloaded.

+### latent heat flux (LTHF)

+HYSPLIT convention is that upward heat flux is positive.
+ERA5 uses the opposite convention.

+Make sure that a conversion factor of -1 is used in the era52arl.cfg file.

 # installing cdsapi
 https://cds.climate.copernicus.eu/api-how-to